stitchdata/docs/_developer-files/import-api/objects/upsert/push-data.md

 request-body: |
   Additionally, the request body should provide an array (batch) of records to be inserted into the pipeline that adhere to the following:

-  {% assign common-request-requirements = site.data.import-api.general.request-body-requirements.common %}
-  {% assign push-request-requirements = site.data.import-api.general.request-body-requirements.push %}

-  {% assign all-request-requirements = push-request-requirements | concat: common-request-requirements %}
+  {% assign all-request-requirements = general.request-body-requirements.common | concat: general.request-body-requirements.push %}

   {% for requirement in all-request-requirements %}
   - {{ requirement | flatify | markdownify | replace:"[NAME]","push" }}